 The number of Sixties veterans decreased on the second volume of the series, devoted to the soft rock hits of 1971.
 Probably due to licensing, none of the three #1 hits Richard and Karen Carpenter scored that year made this compilation.
 One of Bread's pair of chart-toppers made the cut but neither of The Fifth Dimension's pair of Number Ones made it onto the disc.

 The second and final flight of releases in the Billboard Soft Rock Hits series came on July 29, 1997.
-The soft rock hits of 1973 are represented well although the year saw a then record twenty-five singles reach the top spot.
-For comparison, here are the amount of Number Ones on Billboard's other major singles charts in 1973:
+The soft rock hits of 1973 are represented well although the year saw a then-record twenty-five singles reach the top spot.
+For comparison, here are the number of Number Ones on Billboard's other major singles charts in 1973:

 - Hot Soul Singles - 22

 For HERC's tastes, this disc starts off strong with six great tracks in a row before flaming out.
 As the proud product of a redneck father and a hillbilly mother, HERC has always liked "Dueling Banjos".

 The final volume in the series shines the soft rock, soft white spotlight on 1974 - the year of HERC's earliest, clearest music memories.
 He bought his first 45 in 1974 (Ray Stevens' "The Streak") and the first two songs he remembers hearing on the radio as HERC SR. drove his 1968 Chevelle SS 396 around Fort Worth, Texas (Al Wilson's "Show And Tell" and Clint Holmes' "Playground In My Mind")

 What are your musical memories from when you were eight years old?